lab1055/easy-rfp/README.md

 ### Run Angular Frontend Server
 Inside `client-app/` do
 ```
-> nm serve
+> ng serve
 ```

-Access the UI at https://localhost:4200/.
+Access the UI at http://localhost:4200/.
 If you port it to your local machine with `--host=0.0.0.0` command, access UI at https://192.168.X.X:4200/.
 Also, please change the `SOCKET_ENDPOINT` variable accordingly with your IP address in `client-app/src/environments/environment.ts`

 ### Some More Configuration